 Calle 31 de Agosto.
 Some of the town’s best Pintxos bars are on this street, sandwiched between traditional Bar La Viña (C/31 de Agosto 3) and A Fuego Nero (C/31 de Agosto 31).
 There’s also Bar Martínez (C/31 de Agosto 9) for cold Pintxos, La Cuchara de San Telmo (C/31 de Agosto 28) for made-to-order pintxos.

 Calle Pescadería.
 This is between Plaza de la Constitucíon and Calle San Juan.
 You’ll find Zeruko, a very creative Pintxos bar (C/Pescadería 10) and their neighbors Txepetxa (C/Pescadería 5) for marinated anchovies and Bar Tamboril (C/Pescadería 2) for battered shrimp.

-I can tell you it’s very difficult to have a go at everything in a day.
-But if you arrive the evening before and stay at a surf hostel, you can start having a go at all the Pintxos bars in old town.
+I can tell you it’s challenging to have a go at everything in a day.
+But if you arrive the evening before and stay at a surf hostel, you can start having a go at all the Pintxos bars in the old town.
 You can learn to surf in the surf beach and explore the town all the way to Castillo de La Mota and have a go at more Pintxos and delicious wines.
-There’s simply too many choices and flavor combinations with Pintxos and they’re all phenomenal.
-Believe me, if you visit San Sebastián the Pintxos will blow you away.
+There’s too many choices and flavor combinations with Pintxos, and they’re all phenomenal.
+Believe me; if you visit San Sebastián, the Pintxos will blow you away.

-Once you’re done with a day in San Sebastian, I recommend you visit one of Spain’s best keep secret beach, Lekeito.
+Once you’re done with a day in San Sebastian, I recommend you visit one of Spain’s best kept secret beach, Lekeito.
 It’s just an hour away from the city.